Spaceballs (1987) / Comedy-Sci Fi

-Directed by Mel Brooks
+Director: Mel Brooks

 The planet Spaceball is running low on air so their evil leaders plot to steal the air from the peace-loving planet of Druidia.
-The spaceballs kidnap Vespa, the Druish princess and attempt to ransom her for the air.
-The king of Druidia, and Vespa's father, hires the mercenary Lone Star to save the day.
+The spaceballs kidnap Vespa (Zuniga, The Sure Thing), the Druish princess and attempt to ransom her for the air.
+The king of Druidia (Van Patten, Westworld), and Vespa's father, hires the mercenary Lone Starr (Pullman, A League of Their Own) to save the day.

 Sure, for every funny moment, there are two groaners, but it's all in goofy fun, and worth watching for a few key moments.
 Definitely a step below Brooks' 70s work, however it's still hard to dislike all the same.